The Great Migration Greenway

 Mamie Till-Mobley Forgiveness Garden

-Through our partnership with L.L.Bean and Timberland, we’ve helped make improvements to the Mamie Till-Mobley Forgiveness Garden, which invites residents and visitors to heal from decades of painful racism and honor Emmett Till’s mother, a courageous activist in her own right.
+Through our partnership with Blacks in Green and Timberland, we’ve helped make improvements to the Mamie Till-Mobley Forgiveness Garden, which invites residents and visitors to heal from decades of painful racism and honor Emmett Till’s mother, a courageous activist in her own right.
 The garden will serve as an anchor for a series of 16 gardens that pay homage to luminaries of the Great Migration from Mississippi to Chicago, such as the poet Gwendolyn Brooks and the playwright Lorraine Hansberry.
+TPL drew on its Equitable Communities Fund to purchase two plots for upcoming gardens, with support from the Doris Duke Charitable Foundation and L.L.Bean.

 • Emmett Till house: Woodlawn childhood home officially a Chicago landmark